Two steps ahead: lessons from AEC reorganizations

 The most vulnerable moments in a reorganization are those immediately following an announcement.
 The town hall has wrapped, the attendees have dispersed, the collective energy dissipates, and the questions begin to form.
 Focused, nuanced questions not asked and answered in the FAQ document or town hall follow-up deck posted to the intranet.

 This is a pivotal moment and a singular opportunity to demonstrate how the new structure functions in real time.
 The sustainability of change hinges on immediate action.
-Teams prepared for not just day one, but day two and beyond can begin to build trust by showing – not just telling – how the new organization will work.
+Teams prepared for not just day one, but day two and beyond can begin to build trust by showing – not just telling – how the new organization will work together.

 Mind the complexities.